 As explained by the eLearning Coach, enabling learners to process quickly also improves their understanding of and confidence in the material.
 In fact, when subjects read a simple set of instructions in clear typeface, they were confident they could carry them out quickly.
 When they read the same set of directions in a harder-to-read font, they estimated the instructions would take twice as long and be much more difficult.
 The takeaway?
 Conveying information more quickly can have measurable results beyond simply making the course go faster.
 It can up the capability of your employees, no mean feat.

 How to Present Information Visually

-Your goal with incorporating visual information into your courses is to allow visual representations to take over some of the burden of learning from text.
+Your goal with incorporating visual information into your courses is to allow visual representations to take over some of the burdens of learning from text.
 Unlike textbooks, which stick small images in corners and generally rely on words, you want your course to be full of visual references to which learners can refer.
-Text, which we turn to naturally, can wrap around visual components, adding necessary explanation of difficult concepts.
+Text, which we turn to naturally, can wrap around visual components, adding a necessary explanation of difficult concepts.
 Here are a few ideas for working visual information in:

 - Charts and Graphs: These display statistics and complex numbers well, and make a bigger impact than text.

 - Flowcharts: When dealing with a complex set of steps that vary depending on circumstances, flowcharts are your go-to.

 - Cartoons: Telling a story or making a student laugh is an effective way to teach difficult concepts.